xieqin74123/SA-GPR/README.md

 ---

-*This pure Python implementation eliminates Fortran dependencies while preserving all original functionality, making SA-GPR more accessible to the broader scientific community.*
+*This implementation of SA-GPR provides an accessible and efficient tool for the scientific community to explore tensorial properties of atomistic systems.*